strimzi/proposals/022-feature-gates.md

 Typically, the gated features should be introduced using a Strimzi Proposal The proposal should also suggest the plan for how the feature will move through the different maturity stages.
+The feature gates, their default state (disabled / enabled) and their current maturity level will be also listed in the documentation.

 ### Use cases